secrakib/secrakib/README.md

 ### 🧩 [Bengali Malicious Meme Classification](https://github.com/secrakib/Bengali_Malicious_Memes)

-A **multi-modal classification** system detecting malicious Bengali memes using image-text fusion and NLP techniques.
+A **Multi-Modal Classification** system detecting malicious Bengali memes using image-text fusion and NLP techniques.

 **Highlights:**
+- Conceptualized the project idea and led a three-member research team.
+- Conducted an extensive literature review to identify research gaps and define the project scope.
-- Curated and preprocessed a labeled Bengali meme dataset.
+- Curated and preprocessed a labeled meme dataset for multimodal analysis.
-- Fine-tuned transformer models for text classification and integrated image embeddings.
+- Fine-tuned unimodal and multimodal transformer models, integrating image embeddings for improved text classification.
+- Designed and implemented a custom multimodal classification model optimized for the dataset.
-- Performed explainability analysis to interpret model predictions.
+- Performed explainability analyses to interpret and validate model predictions.
+- Authored a draft paper for submission to a reputed conference.

-**Tech Stack:** PyTorch, Hugging Face Transformers, Scikit-learn, Pandas
+**Tech Stack:** PyTorch, Hugging Face Transformers, Pandas, Label Studio, Gemini, LaTeX, Notion, Draw.io, Scikit-learn, Seaborn, Matplotlib

 <p align="right"><a href="https://github.com/secrakib/Bengali_Malicious_Memes"><strong>View on GitHub →</strong></a></p>